1600 years ago, the Shona people laid the foundations of an empire that would become the most prestigious in the history of Southern Africa…

 The rise of Shona people

 Where do the Shonas come from?
-It is claimed that they are a migrant people who came to conquer the land originally owned by the Khoisans (Bushmen).
+It is claimed that they came and found the Khoisans.
 Because they introduced stone architecture in the region, Louise Marie Diop-Maes was wondering whether they were of Sudanese origin, since at the fall of the powerful pharaonic empire of Barwa (Meroe), it was reported that builders migrated to the south with their techniques.
 The agriculture, the intense vitalist religious practices dedicated to Mwari (God) and the Mudzimu (ancestors), and the rich mineral resources exploitation in Southern Africa have favored the Shonas’ pre-eminence in the region.

 Thus, 1600 years ago, they built the Mhanwa fort (Acropolis Hill).
 Those African fortifications are 600 years older than the oldest fortified castle in Europe.
 The first fortress in the world was built 4200 years ago in Buhen, Sudan.
 Africans were probably the ones who introduced the construction of fortified castles in Europe during the Moorish civilization of the black Berbers of Maghreb in Spain.
 The Mhanwa wall is 11 meters high and runs over 100 meters!!!